sandialabs/wiretap/README.md

 ./wiretap expose --dynamic --remote 8080
 ```

-All servers will spin up a SOCKS5 server on port 8080 and proxy traffic to your local machine.
+All Servers will spin up a SOCKS5 server on port 8080 and proxy traffic to your local machine.
 It and can be used like this:

 ```
 curl -x socks5://<server-ip>:8080 http://<any-ip>:80